AltBeacon/android-beacon-library/beacon-transmitter.md

 ####Compatible Devices

 In order to support beacon transmission, a device must have Android 5.0+, a Bluetooth LE chipset that supports peripheral mode, and a compatible hardware driver from the device manufacturer.
 Many devices do not have this driver support.
-Below is a list of devices (updated January 2015) that are known to support or not support transmission.
+Below is a list of devices (updated March 2015) that are known to support or not support transmission.

 #####Supported